CameronInLondon/CameronInLondon.github.io/_posts/2022-04-10-joining-data-in-pandas.md

 </div>
 <div class="jp-Cell-inputWrapper"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput " data-mime-type="text/markdown">
-<p>Adding axis=-1 aligns vertically on the row axis.
+<p>If we add axis=1 it aligns vertically on the row axis.
 Note that the axis is aligned but the common columns are not.</p>

 </div>
 </div><div class="jp-Cell jp-CodeCell jp-Notebook-cell   ">